 How to grow Brahma Kamalam Plant From Cutting

 The first and foremost step is to get a leaf cutting from a healthy plant (you can get it from a nursery or a gardener friend).

 The cutting needs to be at least 10-12 cm in length.

-Once you get the cutting, keep it in a dark place away from sunlight and allow it to form callus (white-colored protective layer).
+Once you get cut, keep it in a dark place away from sunlight and allow it to form a callus (white-coloured protective layer).

 This protective layer will save the plant from getting infection once it is introduced inside the growing medium.